 The Commission on Dietetic Registration (CDR) offers at no cost, 8 continuing professional education units for RD’s and DTR’s.
 To access this course, go to the CDR Online Dietetics Preceptor Training module webpage.

-NEW!
-For RD’s; serving as a preceptor is now acknowledged as a learning activity by CDR!
+For RD’s; serving as a preceptor is now acknowledged as a learning activity by CDR.
 Starting June 1, 2017 – preceptors can log activity and hours while serving as a preceptor for an accredited ACEND program.

 In order to receive CPEU credit: